 - Non-use - Some bins are not used and require the salt to be chipped out prior to re-stocking as it has solidified over the year.

-Should an existing ECC owned bin (within the public highway) prove problematic because of regular misuse of salt for the treatment of private driveways, or vandalism, ECC reserves the right to remove it.
+Should an existing salt bin owned by us (within the public highway) prove problematic because of regular misuse of salt for the treatment of private driveways, or vandalism, we reserves the right to remove it.

 Damaged or vandalised bins

 If a bin becomes unusable because the bin is damaged or vandalised the criteria will be applied to see if it qualifies to be replaced which may be outside of the winter season as resources will be directed to salting the network.
 It will then be stocked in lines with our normal stocking programme, not on an ‘ad hoc’ basis.

 If a bin is shown on the map but is now missing/stolen the criteria will be applied to its mapped location and if it qualifies it will be replaced, which may be outside of the winter season as priority will be directed to salting the network.
 It will then be stocked in line with our normal stocking programme, not on an ‘ad hoc’ basis.